|

 reusable popup help button component.

-If you want to support this work, purchase the Android pfodApp
+pfodWeb is free and open source.
+If you want to support this work, purchase the Android pfodApp which will work with the same code developed here.

-See the free
+See the Introductory

 This control uses the tools and drawing objects covered in the previous tutorials, Rectangles, indexed items, touchActions, hide / unhide and insertDwg to add the control to the main drawing